 In pre-meeting preparations it had been agreed not to overcook the planned announcement that New Zealand and Colombia would "prepare a strategic assessment regarding a New Zealand-Colombia comprehensive economic partnership".
 It rated a mere paragraph in Key's press statement and was the fifth point in the joint statement issued by the two leaders after their meeting.

 But Key's own political advocacy during his meeting with Santos fell on receptive ears.
+The dynamics changed.

 The Colombian President, who is highly impressive, smart and savvy, made his own decision to go well beyond the bounds of the agreed official press statement and openly show his enthusiasm for a New Zealand deal.